Food Matters helps vulnerable children and young adults become more independent by growing their skills and confidence in the kitchen.

 As care leavers, young mums and other young adults move towards independent living, they are not always equipped with the skills, knowledge and confidence to budget their food or cook for themselves.

-We work with groups of vulnerable people, including children, teenagers, asylum seekers and refugees, and people with learning difficulties.
+We work with groups of vulnerable people, including children, teenagers, asylum seekers and refugees, care experienced young people, young mums, and people with learning difficulties.

 We deliver cookery sessions that focus on preparing and cooking affordable healthy meals from simple ingredients and using basic equipment.
 This is in recognition that many of the people we work with may be living in temporary accommodation with limited facilities.